erithion/tiril/README.md

 ## I enjoy watching movies.
 I wouldn't mind to learn while watching on occasion

 Watching a movie in a language of the original with subtitles turned on - what a nice way to boost your language skills!
 Indeed, the very thought of making your leisure time productive seems ever so tempting that it is hard to resist really.
-Only it's the necessity to look for translations of every new word is what makes the process so tiresome.
-"I wish there was a way to avoid of being buried under the piles of dictionaries in the process", - you say.
-"In fact there is a way!", - Tiril responds.
+Only it's the necessity to look for translations of every new word is what makes the process ever so tiresome.
+"I wish there was an easier way", - you say.
+Well guess what - there is the easier way!
 </p>
 Let us assume for the sake of the demonstration that you've decided to watch a Norwegian movie.
 In <a href="https://github.com/videolan">VLC</a> - a very powerful and popular open source video player - Tiril will give you this.
 <details>